shred/kaminari/README.md

 This is the meaning of the individual properties:

 - `lightnings`: An array of detected lightnings.
 It contains the `age` of the event (in seconds), the estimated `distance` of the lightning (in kilometres) and the lightning `energy` (no physical unit).
 Kaminari stores up to 64 lightning events, and returns them in antichronological order.
 When a 65th event is recorded, the oldest record will automatically be removed from the list.
 This array is empty if no lightnings have been detected yet.
-- `distance`: General distance of the storm, in kilometers. `null` means that the storm is out of range, while `1` means that the storm is overhead.
+- `distance`: General distance of the storm, in kilometres. `null` means that the storm is out of range, while `1` means that the storm is overhead.
 May also contain values caused by disturbers.
 For debugging purposes only, may be removed in a future version.
 - `energy`: General energy of detected lightnings, with no physical unit.
 May also contain values caused by disturbers.
 For debugging purposes only, may be removed in a future version.
 - `noiseFloorLevel`: Current noise floor level, in µVrms.
 Kaminari raises or lowers the level automatically, depending on the level of environment radio noises.
 - `disturbersPerMinute`: Number of detected disturbers per minute.
 The value should be as low as possible for best results.
 Higher values mean that the detector is receiving a lot of disturbing radio noises.